matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 ### Sending transactions from the account abstraction

 For now, only EIP712 transactions are supported for AA.
-To submit a transaction from a specific accout abstraction, you should provide the `aaParams` object with the `from` and `signature` fields in the custom data:
+To submit a transaction from a specific account abstraction, you should provide the `aaParams` object with the `from` and `signature` fields in the custom data:

 ```ts
 import { utils } from 'zksync-web3'